Convergence of martingales with jumps on submanifolds of Euclidean spaces and its applications to harmonic maps: Introduction

 \section{Introduction}

-A martingale on a manifold has been studied in connection with harmonic maps.
-It is well known that given a harmonic map between Riemannian manifolds, we can obtain a martingale on the target manifold by inserting a Brownian motion on the domain manifold into the map in suitable situations.
-In \cite{Ken} and \cite{Atsu}, the Liouville-type theorem for harmonic maps was shown by a probabilistic method.
-To prove the Liouville-type theorem, They used the convergence theorem for martiganles on a Riemannian manifold shown in \cite{Dar2}.\\
+Martingales on manifolds have been studied in connection with harmonic maps.
+It is well known that given a harmonic map between Riemannian manifolds, we can obtain a martingale on the target manifold by inserting a Brownian motion on the domain manifold into the map.
+In \cite{Ken} and \cite{Atsu}, some Liouville-type theorems for harmonic maps were shown by probabilistic methods.
+To prove some of the Liouville-type theorems, they used the convergence theorem for martingales on a Riemannian manifold shown in \cite{Dar2}.
+The convergence of backward continuous martingales as $t\to 0$ was also considered in \cite{JBWalsh}, \cite{Sharpe}, \cite{CG}, \cite{Eme2} and \cite{HeZheng}.
+The convergence of backward martingales is related to singularities of harmonic functions and harmonic maps.\\